Friday, July 10, 2009

 MORE INFORMATION AND RESOURCES

-Additional information and links are available, along with this NAC Update on the web site of the Naturist Action Committee.
-Go to: http://www.naturistaction.org and then select "Alerts, Advisories & Updates" to find this NAC Update under Current Updates.
+Additional information and links are available, along with this NAC Action Alert on the web site of the Naturist Action Committee.

 PLEASE HELP NAC TO CONTINUE HELPING NATURISTS!